5j54d93/Dcard-2022-Web-Frontend-Intern-Homework/README.md

 ### Rate Limit

-I've used token on [5j54d93.github.io/Dcard-2022-Web-Frontend-Intern-Homework](https://5j54d93.github.io/Dcard-2022-Web-Frontend-Intern-Homework), so GitHub Rest API Rate Limit will up to 5000 requests per hour.
-But I don't used it on main branch source code for security, so if you run this React app on your computer, Rate Limit will only up to 60 requests per hour.
-For more information, [view this official doc](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting).
+With access tokens, GitHub Rest API Rate Limit could up to 5000 requests per hour.
+But because this is a public repo and our React app is depolied on Github page, we couldn't use token（GitHub will delete token if it detect that we commit it）.
+Rate Limit will only up to 60 requests per hour！For more information, [view this official doc](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting).

+I've used token like below when this repo is private, and the token won't remove itself！

 ```jsx
 const response = await fetch(URL, {